saverymax/selective_indexing/README.md

 Is anaconda installed?
 Is python >= 3.5 installed?
 If so, then you are good to go.

-Assuming you have downloaded the .whl file, just enter the command below to install, in the same directory as the .whl file.
+Assuming you have downloaded the .whl file, navigate to the directory where it lives and enter the command below to install.
 ```
 pip install SIS-0.*.*-py3-none-any.whl
 ```